chrisstef/polyplace/README.md

 ### Run with Makefile (Optional)

-The `Makefile` provides convenient shortcuts for common tasks(docker instructions in our case).
+`Makefile` provides convenient shortcuts for common tasks(docker instructions in our case).
 It is a way of automating software building procedure and other complex tasks with dependencies.
 Make sure you have `Makefile` installed and proceed with the following commands:

 ```shell
 ## Cleans, builds and runs the dapp on the DEVELOPMENT environment